Metadrop/ddev-yellowlabtools/README.md

 - Alpine Linux with Node.js 18
 - Chromium browser for headless rendering
-- YellowLabTools server (Web UI on port 8383)
+- YellowLabTools server (Web UI exposed on port 9034)
 - YellowLabTools CLI

 The container runs alongside your DDEV services and shares the same network, allowing it to analyze both external URLs and your local DDEV site.